 -Featured in Andersen publications

 Anniversary promotion can build anticipation for the celebration and underscore the significance of the occasion.
-Edward C. Levy Companies sent out a “Call for Memorabilia” to contribute to their centennial art.
-The collage became a collaboration with a payoff at the celebration, when participants saw their vintage photos and memorabilia as part of their company’s artwork.
-A longtime employee could proudly point out, “I contributed that!”
+Kennedy Health built momentum for their 50th anniversary with a “Call for Memorabilia” to contribute to their 3-dimensional anniversary art.
+The collage became a collaboration, with a payoff at the celebration when participants saw their vintage photos and memorabilia as part of their company’s artwork.
+An employee can proudly point out, “I contributed that!”

-Be sure to contact local news outlets and trade publications to cover the importance of your company’s anniversary to its community.
+Be sure to contact local news outlets and trade publications to cover the importance of your organization’s anniversary to its community.
 Every anniversary ending in a zero or five is a significant one.
-The uniqueness of corporate custom-made 3-dimensional art makes it a perfect photo opportunity with key leaders to accompany a press release.
-Leonard S. Fiore, Inc. shared their story with the community in a local newspaper featuring a photo and article.
+The uniqueness of custom-made 3-dimensional art makes it a perfect photo opportunity with key leaders to accompany a press release.
+Leonard S. Fiore, Inc. shared their story with the community in a local newspaper featuring a photo of leaders standing next to the company’s anniversary art in an article.

 “An anniversary is a good moment to recommit to what should never change,” Judith Rodin states in a 2012 Harvard Business Review article.
-That is why our clients so often wish to feature Values, Mission and dynamic leadership in their 3-dimensional commemorative art.
-Photoengraved in metal, featured as cornerstones, surrounding photos, publications and actual 3D items as a border, typographical messages underscore the facets that distinguish an institution—and should never change.
+That is why our clients so often wish to feature values, mission and dynamic leadership in their 3-dimensional commemorative art.
+These important typographical messages are photoengraved in metal featured as cornerstones or as a border, surrounding photos, publications, and 3D items – they underscore the facets that distinguish an institution and should never change.

-Pacific Life’s 150th anniversary art continues to promote all that distinguishes the company.
-Values are integrated into the border, while the cornerstones reflect Mission and Vision.
+For example, Pacific Life’s 150th anniversary art continues to promote all that distinguishes the company in their lobby and in poster reproductions.
+Values are integrated into the border, while the cornerstones reflect mission and vision.

 You can cast a broad net in expressing thanks to all who have contributed to your company’s success.
 Reach out to founders, founders’ families, longtime leaders and their families to recognize them at an anniversary celebration.